cfbolz/pypy-15-blog/blogpost.rst

 keynote, which lead me to start collecting the material.
 Samuele Pedroni gave essential early input when I just started planning the talk, and also gave feedback on the blog post.
-Maciej Fijałkowski gave me feedback on the post, in particular important insight about the more recent years of the project. $$$ more
+Maciej Fijałkowski gave me feedback on the post, in particular important insight about the more recent years of the project.
+Armin Rigo discussed the talk slides with me, and provided details about the early expectations about the first JIT's hoped-for performance
+$$$ more
 All remaining errors are of course my own.